cheatham1/SoftwareBook/gettingstarted.md

-Use the yellow folder icon on the right hand-side of the empty text box to select your VM (the .ova file you downloaded at the start of this chapter).
+Use the yellow folder icon on the right hand-side of the empty text box to select your virtual machine (the .ova file you downloaded at the start of this chapter).
 Then press "Continue".

 **Make sure you have downloaded the small virtual machine.
 It will be called "ATLASOpenDataSmall.ova"**